ssm123ssm/mailer/README.md

 # Mailer is an open-source platform for form submissions.

-bq(subtitle).
-A tool for getting form data on web pages as an email, without a single line of back-end coding. bq(byline).
-(C) 2017 | By ssm123ssm
+A tool for getting form data on web pages as an email, without having to write a single line of server-side code.
+2017 | By ssm123ssm